krstphrrr/ldc-mainapi-fastify/README.md

 - upgraded build-push-action from v3 to v5.1.0

 ## features TODO

+- limit on all queries, if no limit is set, to 50k
+- make github actions that reads package.json version (the one in use is deprecated)
+- parse gt lt
+- change detector in main.yml. if no code inside the src directory is altered, do not start a run. (for instance, if the readme is edited)
+- fix docs
+-

 ### functional features
 - [x] database multitenancy
 - - 2024-01-04 official pg has multiuser capability